How to Celebrate AAPI Heritage Month on Social Media This May (and Beyond)

 By diversifying your feed (with other BIPOC communities, too), you can educate yourself, reflect, and then support and uplift them via social media.

-Here are nine inspiring AAPI accounts to follow today:
+Here are 10 inspiring AAPI accounts to follow today:

 Asian Founded — @asianfounded